MichalMrena/DecisionDiagrams/README.md

                     , m.apply<OR>( m.apply<OR>(x(2), x(3))
                                  , x4 ) );
 ```
 Expressions like this one look a bit complicated.
 That is why we overloaded corresponding operators to use `apply` for you in the background.
-Before using any overloaded operator you must register the manager you are using so that operators know which one to use.
+Before using any overloaded operator you must register the manager you are using.
 This feature is intended only for testing and playing around.
 For a real world usage, we recommend you to stick with calling `apply` directly.
 ```C++
 register_manager(m);